zzaid17/zzaid17/README.md

-<h1 align="left">hello! 👋</h1>
+<h1 align="left">Hello! 👋</h1>

 ###

 My name is Zaid and I'm a student at the University of Calgary studying electrical engineering with a minor in mechatronics.
-My areas of interest include anything involving science and technology, such as space exploration, software development, robotics, and more.
+My areas of interest include anything involving science and technology, such as space exploration, machine learning, robotics, and more.
+Some of my current work involves my contributions to CalgaryToSpace, a nanosatellite design team at the Schulich School of Engineering, as a member of the electrical team, and research for robotics, machine learning, and biomedical engineering.
+My current research project involves machine learning for prosthetic design using EMG data.

 https://www.linkedin.com/in/zaidhoda

 ###

-<h2 align="left">currently working with...</h2>
+<h2 align="left">Currently working with...</h2>

 ###